 Mountain bike in Queenstown New Zealand

 - Stay at the Burj Al Arab Jumeirah

 - Be single in Puerto Rico

 - Live in Alaska for a bit, the mountains of Tennessee, and Yellowstone

-It’s a pretty simple list, but each of the items represent something that is near and dear to my heart.
+It’s a pretty simple list, but each item represents something near and dear to my heart.
 This list is certainly going to grow, change, and reflect who I am in the next year, but finding inspiration at whatever age is what I believe it vital to one’s existence.
-So, these the items that have inspired me this year, and well, it’s time for me to go out and get to them-it will take a bit more than a year to finish, but I’ll make a good dent in it.
+So, these items have inspired me this year, and well, it’s time for me to go out and get to them-it will take a bit more than a year to finish, but I’ll make a good dent in it.
 Join me on my journey as I attempt to clear off my bucket list and create the next one.

 As I work on my bucket list, think about yours and share, and I’d love to hear what’s made it into your top spot!